aenneb/aenneb.github.io/index.md

 For a more selective list and preprints, [head over here](https://aenneb.github.io/publications/).

-You can access all full texts and most conference posters via [Research Gate](https://www.researchgate.net/profile/Aenne_Brielmann).
+You can access most full texts and most conference posters via [Research Gate](https://www.researchgate.net/profile/Aenne_Brielmann).
+Please do let me know if anything is missing, there, and I will add it.

 ## Translation(s)